Will Sergeant of Poltergeist chats to The Upcoming

 Yes, we will be getting on to some new stuff very soon.

 Are you a fan of any current bands?

 I like the odd thing here and there but I can never get into them the same way as the ones that I listened to as a kid.
 Pink Floyd, (Gabriel’s) Genesis, The Doors etc. All the usual suspects from my past with the odd punk band – Television, Pere Ubu, Suicide, that kind of thing.

-For further information about Poltergeist and future events visit here.
+For further information and future events visit Poltergeist’s website here.

 Watch the video for Your Mind Is a Box (Let Us Fill It With Wonder) here: